 Delivery is a popular service to offer to your customers.
 Another benefit of delivery is that it does not take up any space in your dining room.
 Many restaurants offer delivery, and third party delivery is a growth area in the foodservice industry.
 Many restaurants also take advantage of drive-up as well.
 This is where the customer can order their food by phone, or online and drive to the property and be met by an employee when they pull up.
 The employee then brings the food to the car, and can process the payment via a wireless system.

-For tax purposes tips and service charge are two completely different things.
+For tax purposes, tips and service charges are two completely different things.
 A service charge can be added to the guest check, and typical amounts can vary from 15-20%.
 Often times a portion of the service charge goes to the employee and a portion stays with the “house”.
 The portion that stays with the house can be considered revenue, and can be utilized in any manner the owner or manager wishes.
 This money is often used to off-set sales and marketing costs, and can also be added to the employees compensation in the form of “gratuity.”
-Tips on the other hand are money left for the server, should not technically be pooled, nor should a portion be held back from the server.
+Tips, on the other hand, are money left for the server, should not technically be pooled, nor should a portion be held back from the server.
 Tips would not be considered a revenue source for the foodservice operation.

 Many restaurants bring in additional revenues through the selling of merchandise.
 This can be as simple as selling hats and t-shirts at the cashier’s station, to operating elaborate stores and online purchases in places like Hard Rock Café, and Cracker Barrel.